-18GE0P1 NANOMATERIALS SCIENCE 3003
+18GE0P1 NANOMATERIALS SCIENCE

-- Impart knowledge on Nanoscience - Explore different techniques of producing nanomaterials - Create expertise on the applications of nanomaterials in various fields a.
-Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+- Impart knowledge on Nanoscience - Explore different techniques of producing nanomaterials - Create expertise on the applications of nanomaterials in various fields

-b.
-Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+- a.
+Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
+Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - i.

-i.
 Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

 - 1. Summarize the origin and advance of nanomaterials and its classification - 2.
 Compare the different types of methods adopted for synthesizing nanomaterials - 3.
 Analyze the characterization techniques for analyzing nanomaterials - 4.
-Explain the physical properties exhibited by nanomaterials ii adjective sentences - N1 wa N2 yori adjective desu - N1 to N2 to dochira ga adjective desu ka - N1/N2
+Explain the physical properties exhibited by nanomaterials - 5.
+Organize the nanomaterials developed for advanced technological applications